kei-g/entraceable/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/kei-g/entraceable.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/kei-g/entraceable).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)